synw/sqlcool/README.md

 - **Simple api** for crud operations
 - **Changefeed**: a stream to monitor database changes
 - **Select bloc**: a ready to use reactive bloc for select operations
+- **Synchronized map**: a reactive map that auto updates a database row

 Check the [documentation](https://sqlcool.readthedocs.io/en/latest/) for usage instructions